I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 In Greek architecture it transfers load from the frieze, cornice and roof, to the columns.

 Whilst stone is strong in compression, it’s weak in tension.
 Therefore span lengths are limited.
-The Parthenon column spacing are approximately 4.3 metres, which is about the practical limits of large marble beams.
+The Parthenon column spacing are approximately 4.3 metres, which is close to the practical limits of large marble beams.

 Frieze – Sitting above the architrave, it includes triglyphs and metopes (in the Doric Order), and is a continuous sculptured bands (in the Ionic Order).

 On the Parthenon the Ionic frieze is approximately 160 metres long (and 1 metre high), and weighted 220–250 tonnes.
-It contained 115 blocks with 378 human figures and 245 animals.
+It contained 115 blocks with 378 human figures and more than 220 animals.
 It is the Panathenaic Procession, the most important religious festival in Athens, held in honour of the goddess Athena.

 The frieze contributes relatively little structurally, and its primary purpose is visual and symbolic.